Sven-Massard/WoWAddons/README.md

 TODO:

-If whisper target is not online, don't try to whisper Offer option to not to whisper to dnd players Useful: /script print(UnitIsDND("Verband"))
+Loot Addon:

+Fix: If multiple of an item are looted, e.g. [Heavy Stone]x2, item "[Heavy Stone]x2" is added to loot list instead of [Heavy Stone]
+Add ability to reset loot list
+Add ability to print loot list
+Add ability to report loot list
+Add time stamp of last loot list reset